Kombucha 101

 5L glass container for brewing

-Rubber bands and a cheese cloth
+Rubber bands and a piece of cheese cloth

-10 black tea bags
+10 black tea bags or 8 TBL loose leaf black tea

 1 cup white or raw sugar